jaskirat2/Lyrics-Finder/README.md

 ### 🔰Implemented using lyrics.ovi API
-### 🔰Lyrics-Finder Android application gives you the lyrics of the song, all you need to do:
+### 🔰Lyrics-Finder Android application gives you the lyrics of the song, all you need to do is:
 ### -> Enter the name of Artist
 ### -> Enter the title of Song